 In this lesson learn how

 alias types, and destructure tuples in function arguments.
-To follow along you need the Elm REPL and the online editor
+To follow along check out the elm repl here.
+I've also provided you with the lesson code down bellow.

 Type annotations are options in Elm.
 Adding type annotations can bring a good deal of clarity about which types you are using and what your program does with them